ymolists/website/gitpod/docs/github-integration.md

 Gitpod works well with public or private repositories from [github.com](https://github.com/).

 The first time you login to Gitpod with GitHub, you will be prompted to "Authorize Gitpod" to access your GitHub account.
-This creates a connection between Gitpod and your Github account, and installs an OAuth App in your GitHub [settings](https://github.com/settings/applications).
+This creates a connection between Gitpod and your GitHub account, and installs an OAuth App in your GitHub [settings](https://github.com/settings/applications).

 Gitpod uses the name and email from your GitHub account ID to create a new Gitpod user account.
 This is sufficient to start a Gitpod workspace on a public repository.